mFedorchuk/Suitest/README.md

 # Suitest

-Suitest is a powerful and easy-to-use JavaScript test suite
+Suitest is a powerful and easy-to-use JavaScript BDD test suite

 * Very simple to use
 * Minimum functions and maximum capacity